 Satellites: For decades, information from satellite reconnaissance has been provided to the UN by certain major powers on a need-to-know basis.
 However, the organization needs to acquire its own sources of imagery to come to its own judgments.
 Fortunately, commercial satellite imagery is rapidly becoming more capable, timely, and cost effective.
 To its credit, the UN makes frequent use of such imagery for map-making, change detection, ground and activity analysis; but, the world organization has yet to move from outdated still images to dynamic near real-time reconnaissance to achieve current situational awareness and immediate operational effect.
 The UN needs to incorporate imagery into its analytical intelligence products, including dynamic Geographic Information Systems (GIS).
 In the past, significant obstacles were costs (several thousand dollars per satellite "scene") and turn-around time (weeks to months after a request).
 Nonetheless, as more commercial satellites are launched into orbit and image costs decline, the UN will find these obstacles are quite surmountable.
 The latest generation of commercial satellites, including micro-satellites, boasts a resolution of better than 0.25 metres, allowing UN missions to count people from space.
 Such technology can help the UN answer questions such as: "How many refugees are moving along a certain road today?" or "how many houses and huts were burned in an attack yesterday?" or "Where are roving gangs poised to strike next?" or "What are the spatial-temporal patterns and trends during rainy and dry season by the rebel groups?"
 Already, human rights NGOs are using satellite imagery to identify the locations of massacres and graves, thereby influencing the perpetrators, including both governments and rebel groups.
-Similarly, news organizations routinely include satellite imagery by employing full-time analysts, expanding satellite imagery access models and developing practical expertise.
+Similarly, news organizations routinely include satellite images to illustrate locations and events in their stories.
+The UN can increase its capacity to analyse imagery by employing full-time analysts, expanding satellite imagery access models and developing practical expertise.
 Expertise in image analysis can also be gained with airborne imagery, including using the UN's own aircraft such as UAS.